MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 The `CStringT& TrimRight(XCHAR chTarget)` version accepts one character parameter and removes all copies of that character from the end of **`CStringT`** string data.
 It starts from the end of the string and works toward the front.
 It stops when it finds a different character or when **`CStringT`** runs out of character data.

 The `CStringT& TrimRight(PCXSTR pszTargets)` version accepts a null-terminated string that contains all the different characters to search for.
 It removes all copies of those characters in the **`CStringT`** object.
 It starts at the end of the string and works toward the front.
-It stops when it finds a character that is not in the target string, or when **`CStringT`** runs out of character data.
-It does not try to match the whole target string to a substring at the end of **`CStringT`**.
+It stops when it finds a character that isn't in the target string, or when **`CStringT`** runs out of character data.
+It doesn't try to match the whole target string to a substring at the end of **`CStringT`**.

 The `CStringT& TrimRight()` version requires no parameters.
 It trims any trailing whitespace characters from the end of the **`CStringT`** string.
 Whitespace characters can be line breaks, spaces, or tabs.